Dstoohey/Python-API/README_2.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots explain what the linear regression is modelling such as any relationships you notice and any other analysis you may have.
+After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.

 Your final notebook must: